StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

     );
     ```

-3. Load data into StarRocks table
+3. Load data into StarRocks table.

     Run the following DML in `spark-sql`: